 With contribution from EdHill

-2016: Ed Hill originally was going to do this site with me, but logistical reality made that impossible almost immediately.
+Ed Hill originally was going to do this entire site with me, but logistical reality made that impossible almost immediately.
 Ed passed away in 2016, so these old posts with his fingerprint on them will always be special to me.

 In fact, the Pinchot Sycamore is the biggest tree in Connecticut, the largest sycamore in New England, and one of the biggest sycamores in the whole country.
 To me, what’s more interesting than the tree itself is that we can be so sure that there is not a bigger tree miles from civilization in the northwest corner of the state somewhere.
 And really, how does one measure the absolute size of a tree anyway?
-[2016 Update: I now know how and now trust those who know how that they know what they’re doing with this stuff.]

 I read a few years ago that there is some controversy about the biggest rock in the state, which is supposedly down near the Indian casinos somewhere in the woods off of I-395.
 I remarked at the time, “I don’t buy it.
 How can they possibly know and what are the parameters one uses to decide what a singular “rock” is?
 But this essay isn’t about that rock, it’s about Connecticut’s tree of trees, this serpentine sycamore with it’s own sign, two little monuments, and a visitor’s lot.